-'It needs to be a multifaceted documentary, and I said their stories are as relevant today as they were the day they happened 70 years ago.' - David Ono individuals to speak out about their internment experiences.
+'It needs to be a multifaceted documentary, and I said their stories are as relevant today as they were the day they happened 70 years ago.' - David Ono she's been able to reach out to internees and friends and identify over 70 percent of this collection.
+About 30 percent is still not identified, and she's still reaching out to people and showing them pictures.